marvintv/Salary-ML-Prediction/README.md

 https://github.com/marvintv/Salary-ML-Prediction/blob/main/Salary%20Calculator.ipynb

 ## Description:
-We are able to predict Softare Developer salaries based on the DecisionTreeRegressor regression model built in scikit-learn.
+We are able to predict Software Developer salaries based on the DecisionTreeRegressor regression model built in scikit-learn.
 Our data is pulled from the StackOverflow survey (2021) that is conducted yearly.
 We can also explore the previous data based on what users have provided.

 ## What's Technologies were used
 - Python